VaishnaviDorik/Olympic-Dashboard-1896-to-2022-/README.md

-# Olympic-Games-2024-Dashboard-
+# Olympic-Games-1896 to 2022-Dashboard-
-# 🥇 Paris 2024 Olympics Dashboard – Power BI Project
+# 🥇 Paris Olympics Dashboard – Power BI Project

-Welcome to my Paris 2024 Olympics interactive dashboard project!
-As a data enthusiast and sports fan, I combined my passions to create a dynamic, data-driven tool that dives deep into the insights of the Paris 2024 Olympic Games.
+Welcome to my Paris Olympics interactive dashboard project!
+As a data enthusiast and sports fan, I combined my passions to create a dynamic, data-driven tool that dives deep into the insights of the Paris Olympic Games.

 ## 🎯 Project Objective
-This project aims to provide an in-depth analysis of the Paris 2024 Olympics, offering real-time updates on medal tallies, athlete performances, country-wise comparisons, and historical trends—all within a sleek and user-friendly Power BI dashboard.
+This project aims to provide an in-depth analysis of the Paris  Olympics, offering real-time updates on medal tallies, athlete performances, country-wise comparisons, and historical trends—all within a sleek and user-friendly Power BI dashboard.

 ## 🔑 Key Features